Criticism and self-criticism: China

 He said "inner-Party criticism is a weapon for strengthening the Party organization and increasing its fighting capacity"; however, he warned against criticism degenerating into personal attacks - "The method of correction is to help Party members understand that the purpose of criticism is to increase the Party's fighting capacity in order to achieve victory in the class struggle and that it should not be used as a means of personal attack".

 In the People's Republic of China, self-criticism—called ziwo pipan (自我批判) or jiǎntǎo (检讨)—is an important part of Maoist practice.
 Mandatory self-criticism as a part of political rehabilitation common under Mao and ended by Deng Xiaoping, is known as a struggle session in reference to class struggle.

 As General Secretary of the Chinese Communist Party, Xi Jinping has partially brought back the practice of self-criticism.
 The first of his Party's Education Programs on Selected Themes dealt with the mass line and required cadres to make self-criticism before their subordinates and to solicit critique from their subordinates.
 The Central Committee's 2016 Guidelines on Intra-Party Life in the New Situation also encourage self-criticism.

 Vietnam

-Vietnamese leader Ho Chi Minh made numerous references to the importance of self-criticism within the Vietnamese Communist Party.
+Vietnamese leader Ho Chi Minh made numerous references to the importance of self-criticism (tự phê bình) within the Communist Party of Vietnam.
 In 1956 he critically assessed the Communist Party as having leaders who did not practice self-criticism and that criticism from the lower levels of the party was also lacking.